 Yes, however, you should take great care in doing so.
-Posting information obtained as Councillor will be seen as you acting in your official capacity of a Councillor even if this is on your personal account.
-You should also remember that publishing anything regarding forthcoming or on-going decisions could be seen as pre-determination or bias.
-If the information is confidential then releasing the information may be a breach of the Code of Conduct.
+Posting information obtained as a Councillor will be seen as you acting in your official capacity as a Councillor even if this is on your personal account.
+You should also remember that publishing anything regarding forthcoming or on-going decisions could be seen as predetermination or bias.
+If the information is confidential then releasing the information may be a breach of the Members' Code of Conduct.

-Someone has posted a racially aggravated comment on my personal blog, what can I do?
+Someone has posted a racially aggravated comment on my social media page, what can I do?
 Can I be held liable?

 As soon as you become aware of the comment you should inform the site administrator.
-If you are exclusively in charge of the site you should consider reporting the comment to the Police.
+If you are exclusively in charge of the site, you should consider reporting the comment to the Police.
 You should keep evidence of the post and then ensure it is taken down.
 Providing a Councillor takes reasonable care and reports the potential offence quickly they are unlikely to be held liable for someone else's breaches.

-I publish a post on my personal page regarding a matter that I will be making a decision on (such as a planning or licensing application).
-As this is my personal blog do the rules for pre-determination and bias still apply?
+I publish a post on my social media page regarding a matter that I will be making a decision on (such as a planning or licensing application).
+As this is my personal social media page, do the rules for pre-determination and bias still apply?

 Yes, they do.
-The Social Media Policy also extends to personal blog where the content/comment relates to Council matters.
+The Members' Social Media Policy also extends to personal social media pages where the content/comment relates to Council matters.
 Councillors should take care when publishing information regarding a Council matter as this may leave the decision open to challenge.